 What are high protein foods?

-These high quality protein sources are complete, generally easily broken down, and well-absorbed by the body.
-You’ll find both lean (low fat) and higher-fat cuts of meat.
+- Land animal sources – These high quality protein sources are complete, and well-absorbed by the body.
+Both lean (low fat) and higher-fat cuts of meat are essential parts of a healthy diet.

-Fish and other sea animals like shrimps and lobster.
-High quality sources that include some of the leanest or ‘pure’ protein sources available.
+- Sea animal sources – Fish and other sea animals like shrimps and lobster.
+These high quality sources include some of the leanest, or ‘pure’ protein sources out there.
+Also the fattier options, like salmon, are incredibly healthy for you – get those omega 3’s!

 ‘What high protein foods to eat for fat loss and muscle gain – The Definitive Protein Cheat Sheet’